-Everyone loves these moist, super delicious grilled chicken skewers.
-They’re great for entertaining, as all of the prep can be done ahead!
+Everyone loves these moist, super delicious Lemon, Garlic and Rosemary Chicken Skewers.
+They're great for entertaining, as all of the prep can be done ahead!

 It seems that most everyone likes chicken; and when it's moist, juicy and full of bright flavor, it's a pleaser at any party, picnic or family get-together.